 The spot featured Bugs Bunny and the Monstars, as well as All-Stars Blake Griffin and Jimmy Butler.
 Griffin had previously teamed up with Marvin the Martian for another commercial.
 We wouldn’t be surprised to see him in the sequel, too.
 From the looks of the commercials, it seemed to set up something bigger.

 Almost four years after talks began, Space Jam 2 is officially a go with LeBron starring.
 Plus, Terence Nance, creator of HBO’s Random Acts of Flyness, will direct, and Black Panther’s Ray Coogler is set to produce.

 Back in 2016, it was announced that Lin, as well as Andrew Dodge and Alfredo Botello, would write the script.
 Production on the Warner Bros. film is slated to start during the NBA off-season in 2019.
 This will be James’s first starring role after having a supporting role in Amy Schumer’s Trainwreck.

 Read ahead to see the release date the studio set for the sequel to hit the court!

 The state landed the long-anticipated Warner Bros. sequel.
 It’s one of the latest films that’s on a growing list of big-budget movies that are choosing to film there.

 Space Jam 2 is one of the 15 film projects that have been selected to take part in the state’s incentive program, Program 2.0.
 Other films include Andy Samberg’s Palm Springs, Universal’s Marry Me and 24/7, and Lionsgate’s Margaritaville.
-What’s even more interesting is that some of those films plan to shoot outside Los Angeles’ 30-mile zone, which has been a big initiative of the revamped program.
+By taking advantage of the revamped program, Space Jam 2 will be able to film outside of Los Angeles’ 30-mile zone.

 Michael Jordan Wants One NBA Star Involved